District Energy Systems (DES)

 Tunis

-The following projects are currently in this step:
+The following projects are in this step as of the end of 2023:

-• 1 National-level strategy roadmaps for heating and cooling
+• 4 National-level or city-level strategy roadmaps for heating and cooling

 Get in touch